Scroll to Continue

 One of the most commonly asked questions in Volcano Village is, "What's that purple flower?"
 We're sorry to say it's an invasive species commonly known as the "Glory Bush," a self-generating weed that's smothering the native fauna and disrupting the island's delicate ecosystem.

-If you're planning to spend the day exploring the volcano, Volcano Village is also a good place to grab snacks, water, sunscreen, flashlights and of course, gas for the drive back to your hotel.
+If you're planning to spend the day exploring the volcano, Volcano Village is a good place to grab snacks, water, sunscreen, flashlights and of course, gas for the drive back to your hotel.
 There are plenty of reasons to extend your stay in this part of the island.
 You might consider staying for the monthly After Dark in the Park event.
 You'll also find some charming bed and breakfasts nearby.